 DIY – Knot Keyring (or keychain).
-St Patrick’s Day is only a few days away, so I thought I’d show you how to do an Irish / “Celtic-ish” themed practical DIY.
+Inspired by St Patrick’s Day, I thought I’d show you how to do an Irish / “Celtic-ish” themed practical DIY.
 This knot is based on a Carrick Bend.
 Rather than show step by step how to do this knot, I’ll point you to the excellent tutorial (that could knot be made any better) that I used from Animated Knots.

 You will need:

 - Carrick Bend Knot.
 I used black satin cord.
 Use a product that has some rigidity.

 - Split Ring, Tiny length of Chain & Jump Rings.
 Or a ready made keyring.

 - Glue.
 Only a tiny amount needed.
 I used E6000 for this project.

 - Scissors.
 For cord cutting.

 - Jewellery Pliers.
 Or similar.